mrluc/peerage/README.md

 Peerage helps your nodes find each other.

-It supports dns-based service discovery, which means you can use it out of the box with both Kubernetes and Weave (and probably other things, too).
+It supports DNS-based discovery, which means you can use it out of the box with Kubernetes (and probably also Weave, discoverd,
+Swarm, or other anything else with dns-based service discovery).

+It also supports UDP-based discovery, so that nodes on the same network (like docker containers on the same host) can find each other.

-It's also easy to extend.
+It's also easy to extend: adding a new Provider can be as simple as writing a single function.

 ## Installation